 Global Trade Item Numbers (GTINs) allow Google to easily identify your products and improve the performance of your Google Shopping ads.
 If your product has an assigned GTIN, you must include it in your Google Shopping feed.
 Failing to do so will result in your ads being disapproved.

 Make sure your shipping tables are accurate and up to date

 Once again, this is one of the main reasons Google Shopping ads fail to show.
 You need to ensure you have correct shipping rules for every product, whether it be by weight or price.

 As mentioned above, you need to include a link to a product’s image in your feed.
 The image in your Shopping Ad must clearly show the product you’re advertising within Google’s Specifications.
 As well as displaying the product clearly, make sure every colour and variant in your feed has an accurate image.

 How We Can Help

 With our Google Shopping Feed Management Plan, you will get a feed, optimized and ready for you to run your own Google Shopping Ads.
 You’ll also get our help with Google Merchant Center disapprovals.
 In other words, we help get your products showing in Google.

-If your products are missing GTINs we can help.
+If your products are missing GTINs we can help with a supplemental feed.
 We also help solve other Google policy issues like shipping rate tables and more.